 The Company's revenue is derived primarily from the sale of custom built motorcycles.
 The revenue is recognized upon completion and shipment to the customer.
+The product shipped under the flooring arrangement meets the criteria for revenue recognition.
 The cost of work in-process and finished goods includes all direct materials, labor and those indirect costs related to the motorcycles.
 Selling, general and administrative costs are expensed as incurred.